Marco Antonio Bragadin: Captain of the Kingdom of Cyprus

 In 1569 he was elected as Captain of the Kingdom of Cyprus and moved to Famagusta, then a rich port, where he assumed civil governorship over the whole island, well aware that a decisive clash with the Ottoman fleet was imminent.

 Bragadin worked hard to fortify Famagusta thoroughly; the introduction of gunpowder meant that scientifically-planned fortifications with solid walls were needed.
 So the harbour was endowed with strong defenses, such as the Martinengo bastion, an excellent example of modern fortification granting easy defense on both sides of its walls.

-The Turks landed at Cyprus on July 3, 1570.
+The Turks landed in Cyprus on 3 July 1570.
 Nicosia fell after a two months' siege.
 The severed head of the locumtenens regni ("viceroy"), Niccolò Dandolo, was sent to Bragadin, who, undaunted, prepared for the enemy assault.

-The Siege of Famagusta
+The siege of Famagusta

-Famagusta came under siege on September 17, 1570.
+Famagusta came under siege on 17 September 1570.

-Marcantonio Bragadin led the defence of Famagusta with Lorenzo Tiepolo, Captain of Paphos, and general Astorre Baglioni.
+Marcantonio Bragadin led the defence of Famagusta with Lorenzo Tiepolo, Captain of Paphos, and General Astorre Baglioni.

 The Ottoman forces kept pressure on Famagusta for months, while artillery relentlessly pounded the city's bulwarks.
-According to Venetian chroniclers (whose numbers are treated with some skepticism by modern scholarship), about 6,000 garrison troops stood against some 100,000 Turks with 1,500 cannons, backed by about 150 ships enforcing a naval blockade to stave off reinforcements and resupply efforts.
+According to Venetian chroniclers, about 6,000 garrison troops stood against some 100,000 Turks with 1,500 cannons, backed by about 150 ships enforcing a naval blockade to stave off reinforcements and resupply efforts.

 The besieged garrison of Famagusta put up a heroic struggle lasting well beyond the most optimistic assumptions, against far superior enemy numbers and without any hope of help from the motherland.
 Furthermore, the Turks were employing new tactics.
 The entire belt of walls surrounding the town and the exterior plain was filled with earth up to the top of the fortifications.
 In the meantime a number of tunnels were dug out towards and under the city walls to undermine and breach them.

-In July, 1571 the Turks eventually breached the fortifications and their forces broke into the citadel, being repulsed only at the cost of heavy losses.
+In July 1571 the Turks eventually breached the fortifications and their forces broke into the citadel, being repulsed only at the cost of heavy losses.
 With provisions and ammunition running out, and no sign of relief from Venice on August 1, Bragadin asked for terms of surrender.